 About

-Archaeological remains were originally discovered by Alvaro Tracchi, an avocational archaeologist from nearby San Giovanni Valdarno, in 1964.
-The permit for excavation was first granted to Florida State University in 1973, as a course in the FSU Florence Program administered through the Department of Classics.
-The excavations and research continue today as a unit in International Programs of FSU, in collaboration with the Florence Program.
+Archaeological remains were originally discovered by Alvaro Tracchi, an avocational archaeologist from nearby San Giovanni Valdarno in 1964.
+The permit for excavation was first granted to FSU in 1973 as a course in the FSU Florence program administered through the Department of Classics.
+The excavations and research continue today as a unit in FSU International Programs in collaboration with FSU Florence.

 A Brief History

-The permit to excavate the site of Cetamura del Chianti was granted to Americans of the Florida State University Study Center in Florence by the Soprintendenza alle Antichità d’Etruria (Superintendent, Guglielmo Maetzke) in 1973 and excavations began in the fall on September 11, under field director Clark Sykes, with overall supervision by Professor John Reich of the FSU Classics Department.
+The permit to excavate the site of Cetamura del Chianti was granted to Americans of the FSU Florence Study Center by the Soprintendenza alle Antichità d’Etruria (Superintendent, Guglielmo Maetzke) in 1973 and excavations began on September 11 of the same year under field director Clark Sykes, with overall supervision by professor John Reich of the FSU Department of Classics.

 Archeological Field School at Cetamura

-Students in the program may take courses in a variety of approaches to archaeology in the field, the lab and the museum, according to their level, from beginners to advanced.
-The program features field trips to sites and museums that help to enrich the students’ knowledge of the cultures under excavation at Cetamura.
-More details may be found at the FSUIP site (includes application materials).
+Students in the program may take courses in a variety of approaches to archaeology in the field, lab and museum, according to their level, from beginning to advanced students.
+The program features field trips to sites and museums that help to enrich students’ knowledge of the cultures under excavation at Cetamura.
+More details may be found on the Archaeology in Tuscany page.

-Visit the website of Cetamura del Chianti to learn more about the history of the site, ongoing excavations and field school, and the virtual museum.
+Visit the Cetamura del Chianti website to learn more about the history of the site, ongoing excavations and field school, and the virtual museum.